 1. Digital Kitchen Scales

 Weighing all your ingredients is super essential when it comes to bread baking.
 Using volume i.e. cup measurements just isn’t accurate enough to give consistent results, so good quality weighing scales with guaranteed accuracy is essential.
-I recommended using OXO Good Grips Stainless Steel Food Scale.
+I recommended using the My Weigh KD8000 Digital Kitchen Scale.

-It has a large capacity – These scales measure all the way up to 11lb.
+It has a large capacity – These scales measure all the way up to 8000grams, and can measure in lbs, lbs/oz, oz and kg.
 This is perfect for me as I bake multiple loaves at a time since we’ve switched exclusively to homemade sourdough bread.
-It’s base is also large enough to fit a massive bowl without struggling to see the measurements (see pull out display section).
+It’s base is also large enough to fit a massive bowl without struggling to see the measurements.

 It is super accurate – The scales measure ingredients accurate to 1/8 oz (or 1g).
 Accuracy is really important in baking as it helps to understand proportions and how they correlate to the results in your bread.